Important Legal Disclaimer

 The Hard Truth About First Home Buying in 2025

 The Australian property market doesn't care about fairness.
-At roughly $930,000 national median house price (with big variation by city: Sydney: $1,237,000, Melbourne: $876,000, Brisbane: $842,000), this is the hardest market for first home buyers in modern history.
+At roughly $930,000 national median house price (with big variation by city: Sydney: $1,237,000, Melbourne: $876,000, Brisbane: $842,000), this is the hardest market for entry-level buyers in modern history.

 But being angry about it doesn't change your situation.
 Making smarter choices does.
 Some buyers are exploring rentvesting as an alternative to traditional homeownership in expensive markets.